cloudmesh-community/sp19-222-101/project-report/report.md

 things are calculated.
 In this case we can get into the weeds of the path, I don't need a derivation but equations can be helpful.

-:wave::question: check how to seed a table and figure (I think we did this correctly?)
+:wave::heavy_check_mark: check how to seed a table and figure

 :wave: math in text can be shown with ^ and _ for super and power scripts by putting in between money signs $ $.

+:question: How do we cite equations?

 # Spam Analysis with Spamalot